Random Number Generator

 Can I generate unique random numbers?

 Yes.
-In Integer and Decimal modes, turn on No duplicates.
+In Integer and Decimal modes, turn on No duplicates in batch.
 The tool will warn you if the selected range and precision cannot produce enough unique values for the requested count.

 What is the maximum batch size?